Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * Undefined Variable - emailjs
     * I tried multiple times to fix this but because I was using [EmailJS](https://www.emailjs.com/) for my contact form, I was unable to declare these variables or change them. <br /><br />
 * Warning 1
     * ***Expected an assignment or function call and instead saw an expression***.
 This warning is caused by line 10 in audio.js.
-I have spoken to my mentor about this warning and he has said that this is absolutely fine. <br /><br />
+I have spoken to my mentor about this warning, and he has said that this is absolutely fine. <br /><br />
 * Warning 2
     * ***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics***.
 This warning is caused by the for loops I have which loop through a class and then add a click event listener which will toggle the hide class on and off.
 This allows me to have more concise HTML as I only need to reference one class instead of having multiple different ID's for each different game section but for the same element.
-I have spoken to my mentor about this warning and he has said that this is also fine and will cause no problems. <br /><br />
+I have spoken to my mentor about this warning, and he has said that this is also fine and will cause no problems. <br /><br />

 * ## Lighthouse Testing